 The Tax Collector

 In this parable, Bastiat conceives a conversation between a wine maker and a tax collector.
-The wine maker comes to realize the folly of government spending.

 JAMES GOODFELLOW, a Vineyardist.